akczarko/loan_streamlit_app/README.md

-Building a minimal app that loads a predictive model i designed on loan applications.
+Building a minimal app that loads a predictive model I designed on loan applications.